-COVID-19: Political parties, churches hold sessions in Delta – The Sun Nigeria
+Covid-19: Political parties, churches hold sessions in Delta – The Sun Nigeria

 Also, Majority Leader of the Delta State House of Assembly, Tim Owhefere, urged the newly elected party officials to work hard to deliver all candidates of the party in future elections, pointing out that the party guidelines were fully observed in the conduct of the congress.

-“Let me assure those who couldn’t return to the executive to be patient with us as we are compiling names of those who didn’t make it and we will empower them.
-I am sure that Isoko North will continue to take first in this kind of activities,” he said
+“Let me assure those who could not return to the executive to be patient with us as we are compiling names of those who did not make it and we will empower them.
+I am sure Isoko North will continue to take first in this kind of activities,” he said

 Leave a Reply